az2679/population-flocking/README.md

-# NOC 2024 Final Project
+# ITP NOC 2024 Final Project

+Combining Flocking Simulation, the Game of Life, and Genetic Algorithms Visually inspired by star children in Howl's Moving Castle by Studio Ghibli/Hayao Miyazaki

 **Code References**